In the dark about how to keep houseplants alive? Pick your plants carefully, and they'll bloom… however badly you treat them.

 If you find yourself looking longingly at green-fingered friends who can make even the weediest of cuttings bloom, or watched, mystified as plants in your care wilt on the windowsill within days, we’re here to help.

 It’s a little-known secret that some plants out there are actually near impossible to kill; they’ll make those with even the worst gardening skills look like they work at Kew.
 And we’re not talking your usual spider plant solution.
+And if you're looking to add some colour to your home, there are also colourful houseplants that are easy to care for.
 If this sounds good, keep reading…

 1. Aloe (Aloe vera)